Martin Luther King Jr. Day: Workplace leave

 Overall, as of 2019, 45% of employers gave employees the day off.
-The reasons for doing so have varied, ranging from the recent addition of the holiday to its occurrence just two weeks after the week between Christmas and New Year's Day, when many businesses are closed for part or all of it.
+The reasons for not providing the day off have varied, ranging from the recent addition of the holiday to its occurrence just two weeks after the week between Christmas and New Year's Day, when many businesses are closed for part or all of it.
 The New York Stock Exchange and NASDAQ both close for trading, and banks are generally closed.
 Additionally, many schools and places of higher education are closed for classes; others remain open but may hold seminars or celebrations of King's message.
 The observance of MLK Day has led to some colleges and universities extending their Christmas break to include the day as part of the break.
 Some employers use MLK Day as a floating or movable holiday.

-MLK Day of Service
+National Day of Service

 The national "Martin Luther King, Jr., National Day of Service" was started by former Pennsylvania U.S. Senator Harris Wofford and Atlanta Congressman John Lewis, who co-authored the King Holiday and Service Act.
 The federal legislation challenges Americans to transform the King Holiday into a day of citizen action volunteer service in honor of King.
 The federal legislation was signed into law by President Bill Clinton on August 23, 1994.
 Since 1996, Wofford's former state office director, Todd Bernstein, has been directing the annual Greater Philadelphia King Day of Service, the largest event in the nation honoring King.

 Since 1994, the day of service has been coordinated nationally by AmeriCorps, a federal agency, which provides grants to organizations that coordinate service activities on MLK Day.

 The only other official national day of service in the U.S., as designated by the government, is September 11 National Day of Service (9/11 Day).